Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 ## Future Features

-*	Evening classes offered with booking system & timetable information
+*	Evening classes offered with booking system & timetable information.
+*   Ability for users to upload images of items for repair as part of the contact form.
-*	Customer reviews
+*	Customer reviews.
-*	More products and product lines added
+*	More products and product lines added.
-*	Develop into a full online shop
+*	Develop into a full online shop.

 # Technologies Used